jordanmar51/NOR_Analysis/README.md

 # NOR_Analysis

-This repository provides protocols for both manual and machine scoring of NOR (Novel Object Recognition) data.
-All code used for each scoring method can be found within respective manual or machine folders.
+This repository provides protocols for both manual and automated scoring of NOR (Novel Object Recognition) data.
+All code used for each scoring method can be found within respective manual or automated folders.
 Follow the steps below to set up your environment and run the analyses.

 ---